jiazetang721-star/Data-and-Result/README.md

 increments of 1, which influence u.npy

 Section 3.3 of suppementary material: unit transportationi cost per (ton * km) increases from 80 yuan to 140 yuan in increments of 10, which influence c.npy

+## Results

+Established CCs and RFs are recorded in .txt files.
+We also provide data related to each figure in the paper in .xlsx files.

+## Results in Section 5.3

+DDP.pkl, DDN.pkl, DDC-10.pkl, DDC-15.pkl, DIN.pkl, DIC-10.pkl and DIC-15.pkl record second stage solutions and worst-case uncertainty realization, i.e., transportation w, outsourcing h and worst-case choice probability p.